Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 ## Overview
 This dataset provides fire segmentation data on 12 common fire classification video.
 This dataset was obtained by per-frame, manual hand annotation with total of 2,684 annotated frames.

 The original raw video data was obtained from [A. E. Çetin.
 “Computer Vision Based Fire Detection Dataset.”
 2014](http://signal.ee.bilkent.edu.tr/VisiFire/Demo/FireClips).
 We provide seamless integration of the original data (**which are not included in this repository**) to ours, with [download_extract_dataset.py](./download_extract_dataset.py) script, that download, then extract the original dataset, and modified it to fit our environment settings.
-To load our project files, we use [VIA (VGG Image Annotator)](https://www.robots.ox.ac.uk/~vgg/software/via/) version 2.0.11.
+To open our annotation project files, we use [VIA (VGG Image Annotator)](https://www.robots.ox.ac.uk/~vgg/software/via/) version 2.0.11.

 ## Fire Segmentation Video Annotation Information Table